-character flaws."
-Caliban surrounded by dancing spirits in the plays allows the men to understand their own crimes and the dynamics of their own character," Emrick said.
+Photo by Eddie Herena-San Quentin News Caliban surrounded by dancing spirits in the plays allows the men to understand their own crimes and the dynamics of their own character," Emrick said.
 "For men to be in prison and to put themselves out like that in front of their peers shows they've learned a better persona, one better than the gang or toughguy persona common in prison," he added.
 The music for the play was scored by inmate LeMar "Maverick" Harrison.

 "A lot of us had last-minute changes in our character," Harrison said.
 "I wasn't going to play the part of Ariel as Prince until he died."
 Harrison said his inspiration came from inmate Christopher Marshall, Sr., who played King Alfonso of Naples.
 "Shakespeare helps me get in touch with my humanity," Marshall said.
 "My character's main objective is to find his son.
 In doing so, he comes to the realization that he needs to let those around him advise him, just like I've done in my life.
 I have to trust those around me that they'll never lead me astray."
-Prior to opening curtains, tensions were eased with jokes featuring Shakespearean themes of religion, sexuality and father/ daughter relationships by comedian, inmate Eric Durr.
+Prior to opening curtains, tensions were eased with jokes featuring Shakespearean themes of religion, sexuality and father/daughter relationships by comedian, inmate Eric Durr.
 Lesley Currier of Marin Shakespeare Company gave an outline of the drama.
 It helped the audience understand how envy, jealousy and revenge affected the relationship between Prospero, Antonio, his younger brother, the King Alfonso of Naples, and Ariel.
-Currier de-scribed Ariel as a spirit with a positive energy who was indebt-ed to Prospero for freeing him after 12 years of imprisonment.
+Currier described Ariel as a spirit with a positive energy who was indebted to Prospero for freeing him after 12 years of imprisonment.
 "Forgiveness is one of the many themes highlighted by Shakespeare's The Tempest," according to the director's notes.
-"What changes in Prospero's life when he chooses forgiveness and reconciliation rather than revenge and hatred? rather than revenge and hatred?
+"What changes in Prospero's life when he chooses forgiveness and reconciliation rather than revenge and hatred?
 What changes are possible in our own lives when we choose to forgive?"
-The play began with a storm, shipwrecked Prospero on an island.
+The play began with a storm, shipwrecked Prospero on an island All the actors spoke their lines clearly, which made it easy to follow the plot.